suprabhasupi/blog/contents/posts/5-nativebase/5-nativebase.md

 import LinkPost from '../../../src/components/linkPost'

-It’s an open source framework to build React Native apps over a single JavaScript codebase for Android and iOS.
+<p><span class='first-letter'>I</span>t’s an open source framework to build React Native apps over a single JavaScript codebase for Android and iOS.
 So for make it easier, I am using Native Base.
-This helps you to build world-class application experiences on native platforms using pre built component for both Andriod and iOS.
+This helps you to build world-class application experiences on native platforms using pre built component for both Andriod and iOS.</p>

 Without Native base, you have to write separate component for Android and iOS manually.
 For Beginner, NativeBase prove to be huge time saver.

-## Integrating Native Base to App:
+## Integrating Native Base to App 🔗

 - Install Native Base